 In freeze drying, food is cooled to somewhere between -58 and -112 degrees Fahrenheit, depending on the product, in order to freeze the food to the point that it can only exist as a solid (rather than a gas or liquid).
 Then the food is dried by removing pressure and applying heat in two cycles.
 By the end of the process, the water content in the food is very low.
 Whereas heat-dehydrated food is chewy, freeze dried food breaks down, melting in your mouth.

-How to make freeze dried candy: Can you make it at home?
+How to freeze dry candy: Can you make it at home?

 Yes!
 Kind of.
 There are freeze dryers you can buy for home use, and the smallest versions could fit on your countertop.
 However, they start at about $2,000 and get more expensive with different pumps and larger sizes.
 There really isn't a way to replicate the freeze drying process through other means, so whereas with heat drying you can sub out an oven and some fancy timing for a countertop dehydrator, you'd have to be an engineer to get your freezer cold enough to freeze dry food (not to mention vacuum-sealing it).